Dov Feigin: Biography

 In 1933, Feigin was accepted to the École nationale supérieure des arts décoratifs in Paris, France, where he studied as a traditional sculptor.
 His works from that period were mostly traditional statues in stone.
 In 1937, Feigin returned to Tel Aviv.

-In 1948, he joined an artistic group called “Ofakim Hadasim” (Hebrew for - “New Horizons”) founded earlier that year by Yosef Zarizky.
+In 1948, he joined an artistic group called “Ofakim Hadasim” (Hebrew for - “New Horizons”) founded earlier that year by Joseph Zaritsky.
 The group was heavily inspired by the European Modern Art Movement.

 Art career

 In 1956, influenced by this group, Feigins work transformed to be more abstract.
 He began to use metal (iron) in constructing his sculptures.
 Like many of the “New Horizons” artists (like Yitzhak Danziger), his works were influenced by the Israeli Canaanites movement.
-Works like 1956’s "Bird" and “Alomot” (he: אלומות - "stalk of wheat") or 1957’s “Ladderes” present a linear abstract structure.
+Works like 1956’s "Bird" and “Alomot” (he: אלומות - "stalk of wheat") or 1957’s “Ladders” present a linear abstract structure.

 In 1948 and 1962, he attended the Venice Biennale.

 In 1966, he designed a relief inside Yad Kennedy, a memorial to John F. Kennedy in Jerusalem.

 One of his most famous sculptures, Animal, (1958, restored in 2006) is now in the Lola Beer Ebner Sculpture Garden of the Tel Aviv Museum of Art in Tel Aviv, Israel.